diethardsteiner/diethardsteiner.github.io/_posts/2018-02-11-Webspoon-Kubernates-Part-2.md

           storage: '2Gi'
 ```

+> **Note**: The service `webspoon-service`, which is referenced in the spec above, should be really created upfront, but we ignore this minor detail for now.

 The important bit here is that we use a `volumeClaimTemplates` as opposed to a volume with a claim.
 The `volumeClaimTemplates` will make sure that **for each pod** a **unique PVC** is automatically generated.
 And in turn each unique **PVC** requests a unique **PV** which in turn requests a unique disk.

-> **Note**:  When you use `volumeClaimTemplates` you don't have to neither create a `PersistentVolumeClaim` definition nor a `PersitentVolumes` definition.
+> **Note**:  When you use `volumeClaimTemplates` you neither have to create a `PersistentVolumeClaim` definition nor a `PersitentVolumes` definition.
 Everything gets automatically created.

 Run the following command the create the **stateful set**: